microsoft/AzureTipsAndTricks/blog/tip42.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 42 - Modifying an existing API Connection with Azure Logic App"
+title: "Tip 42 - Modifying an existing API Connection with Azure Logic App"
 excerpt: "Learn how to quickly modify an existing API connection with Azure Logic App"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-10-30 17:00:00
 ---

-## Modifying an existing API Connection with Azure Logic App
+#### Modifying an existing API Connection with Azure Logic App

 If you have created an Azure Logic App, and have an existing API Connection that you would like to modify, then you can do so very easily.
 Go ahead and open your logic app and look under **Development Tools** then **API Connections** and you'll see a list of API connections associated with the logic app.